facebookresearch/hydra/website/docs/tutorials/structured_config/1_basic.md

 This is an experimental feature and API and behavior may change in a future version.
 </div>
 <br/>

+This tutorial follows a path similar to that of the first tutorial, except it's showing how to do everything using Structured Configs.
+Structured configs and configuration files can easily be mixed together.
+This tutorial will also show you how to use Structured configs as strongly typed schema for configuration files.

 #### Minimal example
 Below is a minimal example that registers a structured config in the ConfigStore under the name "config",